DSC-Capstone/2024-25/lessons/01/index.md

 **Option 2: Using `scp`**

 The bash command `scp` allows you to transfer files to/from a remote server.
-For example, `scp dog.txt srampure@dsmlp-login.ucsd.edu:test.txt` copies the file `dog.txt` from your local machine to Suraj's DSMLP drive.
+For example, `scp dog.txt ubellur@dsmlp-login.ucsd.edu:test.txt` copies the file `dog.txt` from your local machine to Umesh's DSMLP drive.
 The video above gives a practical example, including a demonstration of how you might copy multiple files at once.

 ### Accessing Section-Specific Data